 Yep, the post is a bit long, but you will find valuable information!

 The city is basically divided into South Zone, Downtown, Zona Norte, Zona Oeste and Baixada Fluminense.

-South Zone – the region where the largest number of tourist points are concentrated, such as beaches, waterfalls, Sugar Loaf, Christ the Redeemer, etc. It includes the neighborhoods: Leme, Copacabana, Arpoador, Ipanema, Leblon, Gávea, Lagoa, Botanical Garden, Humaitá, Botafogo, Urca, Flamengo, Catete, Laranjeiras, Cosme Velho, Santa Teresa and Glória.
+South Zone – the region where most of touristic spots are concentrated, such as beaches, waterfalls, Sugar Loaf, Christ Redeemer, etc. It includes the neighborhoods Leme, Copacabana, Arpoador, Ipanema, Leblon, Gávea, Lagoa, Jardim Botânico (Botanical Garden), Humaitá, Botafogo, Urca, Flamengo, Catete, Laranjeiras, Cosme Velho, Santa Teresa and Glória.

 OK, Zona Sul is the best option.
 But which neighborhood should I choose?

-Santa Teresa – it does not lack any charm, but it does in practicality.
-I’m struggling to write this, because is where I lived for a few years.
-I would love it to be different, but Santa Teresa has a very serious problem: transportation.
-There are very few bus lines, which connects the neighborhood practically only to Centro and Largo do Machado, and that usually do not work until late.
+Santa Teresa – it does not lack any charm, but it does in convenience.
+I’m struggling to write this, because I lived there for a few years.
+I would love it to be different, but Santa Teresa has a very serious issue: transportation.
+There are very few bus lines, which only connects the neighborhood to Centro and Largo do Machado, and that usually do not run until late.
 If you go out at night, going back is difficult until you get a taxi/Uber willing to take you there.
-The neighborhood does not have: banks (only one 24/7 ATM), gas stations, only one supermarket…
+The neighborhood does not have banks (only one 24/7 ATM), gas stations, and only one supermarket…

 There is no better neighborhood, but the one that best suits your needs.
 So this will depend on your travel style, budget, etc. My intention with this post was to give my opinion as a resident of Rio to help you choose.
 Any further questions, you can ask in the comments or send an email to email@example.com.